Legend007-B/Practice/README.md

 ## Practice
-#  intro to git and github
+#  intro to git and github.